-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$136,755 during the year ended June 30, 2020 and, as of that date, had an accumulated deficit of \$11,523,051.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$781,843 during the year ended June 30, 2021 and, as of that date, the Company's has a deficit of \$12,304,894.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.